Elliot Stabler: Synopsis

-Stabler was an NYPD detective 1st Grade with Manhattan's 16th Precinct, which investigates sex crimes.
-He joined the NYPD in 1986 or 1989, according to conflicting statements given in different episodes.
-In show continuity, Stabler became a detective with the SVU in late 1992.
-By 1998, Stabler held the prestigious rank of Detective First Grade and was assigned to mentor new partner Detective Olivia Benson (Mariska Hargitay), a police officer with six years of experience who was transferred to the SVU as a newly promoted detective.
+Stabler was an NYPD detective 1st Grade with Manhattan's Special Victims Unit, which investigates sex crimes.
+He joined the NYPD in 1986 and was promoted to detective in 1989, In show continuity, Stabler became a detective with SVU in 1992.
+By 1998, Stabler held the prestigious rank of Detective First Grade and was assigned to mentor his new partner, Detective Olivia Benson (Mariska Hargitay), a police officer with six years of experience who was transferred to the SVU as a newly promoted detective.
 The first episode of Special Victims Unit takes place one year into Stabler and Benson's partnership.

 Stabler is dedicated to his job but often takes cases personally, thus affecting his judgment.
 Nonetheless, Stabler has a 97% case-closure rate as of 2007.
 His badge number is 6313.
-In 2002 Stabler stated that he makes $68,000 a year.
+In 2002, Stabler stated that he makes $68,000 a year.

 Stabler is Irish American and lives with his wife Kathy (Isabel Gillies) and five children (Maureen, Kathleen, Richard "Dickie", Elizabeth "Lizzie", and Elliot "Eli" Jr.).
 Stabler was born on October 20, 1966.
 He is devoted to his family and frequently mentions or thinks about them while working cases.
-He is also a practicing Catholic whose faith sometimes complicates the cases on which he works.
+He is also a practicing Catholic whose faith, sometimes, is tested by the cases on which he works.

 Series creator Dick Wolf named SVU's two lead detectives after his son, Elliot, and his daughter, Olivia.
 Executive producer and head writer Neal Baer has explained that, in contrast to Benson – "the empathetic, passionate voice for these victims" – Stabler embodies "the rage we feel, the 'How can this happen?' feeling."
 Of their partnership, Baer assessed that: "They both represent the feelings that we feel simultaneously when we hear about these cases.
 That's why they work so well together."